LaurenAWilliams/bad-site-checker/README.md

 ### What is this repository for? ###

-This is a POC demonstrating a small web service that checks whether URLs are malicious or not, responding accordingly.
+This is a POC demonstrating a small web service that checks whether websites are malicious or not, responding accordingly.

 This is built in python using the Flask framework, and is therefore relatively